-The Worldwide Universities Network recently held the first two networking workshops as part of its special program for early career researchers (ECR) “Developing the next generation of research leaders for sustainable development.”
+The Worldwide Universities Network recently held the first two networking workshops as part of its special program for early career researcher (ECR) entitled “Developing the next generation of research leaders for sustainable development.”

-This initiative supports ECRs in their professional development and network building within the context of the United Nations Sustainable Development Goals (UN SDGs).
-The program is a collaboration with the United Nations Sustainable Development Solutions Network (SDSN) and the United Nations Educational, Scientific and Cultural Organization (UNESCO) Education Sector.
+This initiative is intended to support ECRs in their professional development and network building, including within the context of the United Nations Sustainable Development Goals (UN SDGs).
+The program is a collaboration with the United Nations Sustainable Development Solutions Network (SDSN) and the United Nations Educational, Scientific and Cultural Organization (UNESCO).

 In the first workshop, focused on SDG 13: Climate Action, Ovais Sarmad, Deputy Executive Secretary (UN Assistant-Secretary General) for the United Nations Framework Convention on Climate Change (UNFCCC), encouraged early-career researchers ‘not to be discouraged by highly bureaucratic structures, or narratives that we hear in the news … help convey the message of science, technology, of the multilateral process, in a way that can be resonated across society’.